MS NOW: 1996–2007

+In August 2006, Keith Olbermann began critiquing and satirizing conservative media commentators such as Bill O'Reilly and politicians such as George W. Bush during his Countdown With Keith Olbermann program; this attracted liberal viewers and ratings of the show doubled.

-On September 24, 2007, Abrams announced that he was leaving his general manager position so he could focus on his 9:00 pm ET talk show, Live With Dan Abrams.
-Oversight of MSNBC was shifted to Phil Griffin, a senior vice president at NBC.
+In September 2007, Abrams announced that he was leaving his general manager position so he could focus on his 9PM ET talk show, Live With Dan Abrams.
+Oversight of MSNBC was shifted to Phil Griffin.